ekozf/ekozf.github.io/blog/markdown/building-and-using-docker-containers.md

 ### Loading & Running the Image

 Now our Image is on Docker Hub, we can load it on any machine that has Docker installed.
-To do this you should first install docker on the host machine, then run the following command:
+To do this you should first install Docker on the host machine, then run the following command:

 ```bash
 docker pull ekozf/eko-raspberry-api:latest
 ```

-You might have to run this using sudo if you didn't add your user to the docker group.
+You might have to run this using `sudo` if you didn't add your user to the Docker group.
 You might also get an error saying that the Image is not found.
 This is because the Image is not public.
 To make it public, go to the Docker Hub page of the Image and click on the `Change visibility` button.
 Then select `Public` and click on `Change visibility`.
-But you can also login to docker on the host machine using `docker login` Now you should be able to pull the Image.
+But you can also login to Docker on the host machine using `docker login` Now you should be able to pull the Image.

 You can run the image using the following command: